ManuelMeraz/pro/README.md

 project development cli for debian based systems in bash

 ```
-pro add
+pro set

-Add new project
+Set new project
     * check directory, if not exists ask for git repo url
     * ask for docker repo and tag
     * build custom image with username